unbit/uwsgi-docs/SubscriptionServer.rst

 Dead nodes are automatically removed from the pool.

-``subscribe2`` syntax is similar but it allows far more control since it allows to specify additional options like the address to which all requests should be forwarded.
-It's value syntax is a string with "key=value", each separated by a colon.
+The syntax for ``subscribe2`` is similar but it allows far more control since it allows to specify additional options like the address to which all requests should be forwarded.
+Its value syntax is a string with "key=value" pairs, each separated by a comma.

 .. code-block:: sh